djerik/beolink-ha/README.md

 ## Requirements
 - Port 80 available or knowledge of how to create proxy setup
-- BeoLink app installed on your iOS device
+- BeoLiving or BeoLink 2 app installed on your iOS device

 ## Installation
 Files are installed by downloading the files to your custom_components folder directly from here or by adding it via HACS.